justindepierro/boxcall/docs/database/DATABASE_REBUILD_GUIDE.md

 ## Step 7: Team Players & Play Calls (07_team_players_and_play_calls.sql)

+> Note: `play_calls` is legacy/deprecated in favor of `play_executions` for execution tracking and play analytics.

 ### Purpose

-Create team_players and play_calls tables for roster and play execution tracking.
+Create team_players table for roster data.
+The legacy `play_calls` table is retained only for backward compatibility; use `play_executions` for execution tracking and analytics.

 ### Prerequisites